Clarksfield, Greater Manchester: Schools

 Clarksfield is home to an Oasis Academy for children aged 3-11.
 This school replaced Clarksfield Primary School, after its closure in 2017.

 Ofsted Reports

-There are currently no Ofsted reports for Oasis Academy Clarksfield, most likely due to the fact that this is a new school.
-However, the last Ofsted report for Clarksfield Primary School resulted in a rating of inadequate in all five areas.
+The previous Ofsted report for Clarksfield Primary School resulted in a rating of inadequate in all five areas.
 The Ofsted report highlighted issues of safety for children in nursery and reception years, as well as inadequate safeguarding and welfare.
 Teaching was reported as being of poor quality, with the curriculum described as bland.
 Students with special educational needs and/or disabilities did not have the support needed to progress.

+The latest Ofsted report for Oasis Academy Clarksfield was in 2023, and the school was rated Good.